The sparse parity matrix

 Two obvious initialisations suggest themselves.
 First, if we initialise assuming everything to be unfrozen, then because of {\bf FIX} and the local geometry approximating a Galton-Watson branching tree, WP reduces to repeated application of the $\phi_d$ function starting from $0$.
 Since $\lim_{t\to \infty} \phi_d^{\circ t}(0) = \alpha_*$, WP then predicts $f(\vA)=\alpha_*$.
 Second, if we initialise assuming everything to be frozen, WP mimics iterating $\phi_d$ from $1$ and thus predicts $f(\vA) = \lim_{t\to \infty}\phi_d^{\circ t}(1) = \alpha^*$.

 So which initialisation is correct?
 Neither, unfortunately.
 We thus need a more nuanced version of WP, in which we describe messages and ultimately variables as ``frozen'', ``unfrozen'' and ``slush'', the last meaning uncertain.
 Initialising WP with either all messages frozen or all messages unfrozen still leads to the same results as before.
-But initialising with all messages being ``slush'', WP predicts that approximately $\alpha_*n$ variables are frozen, $(1-\alpha^*)n$ variables are unfrozen, and $(\alpha^*-\alpha_*)n$ variables remain slush.
+But initialising with all messages being ``slush'', WP predicts that approximately $\alpha_*n$ variables are frozen and $(1-\alpha^*)n$ variables are unfrozen, these predictions indeed being correct for almost all variables, while $(\alpha^*-\alpha_*)n$ variables remain slush, i.e., WP makes no prediction about them.
 Thus, there are actually {\em three} distinct categories.